tdevopsschool/3-CICD/README.md

 ## Homework 3-2
 *[#homework]() [#cicd3-2]()*
-1. Add dockerization jobs with Kaniko in dockerization stage.
+1. Add dockerization job with Kaniko.
-2. To distinguish between images, add **dind** and **kaniko** in image names.
+2. Image tage name starts with "kaniko-" and ends with short commit hash
 3. Send screenshots with all dockerization jobs (dind and Kaniko) in **gitlab-ci.yml** with homework's hashtags.
 4. Remove DIND dockerization and keep Kaniko as best practice.